Total Immersion 2026: The Myriad of Things

 - substantial meditation experience in another tradition

-then we can support you to take part.
-If either of these apply, please tell us on the booking form.
+If either of these applies, please tell us on the booking form.
 If you are uncertain if this is the right retreat for you, please do get in touch.

 What to expect

-The retreat will largely be held in silence but at the same time involves a significant aspect of living in community through working, living and practicing together.
+The retreat will largely be held in silence, but at the same time involves a significant aspect of living in community through working, living and practising together.
 The daily timetable will be something like this:

 6am- Rise